Walter Scott, 1st Lord Scott of Buccleuch

 Walter Scott, 5th of Buccleuch, 1st Lord Scott of Buccleuch (1565 – 15 December 1611) was a Scottish nobleman and famous border reiver, known as the "Bold Buccleuch" and leader of Kinmont Willie's Raid.

+Early life

 Scott was the son of Sir Walter Scott, 4th of Buccleuch (himself grandson of Walter Scott of Branxholme and Buccleuch) and Margaret Douglas.

-Biography
+Career

 He was knighted by James VI of Scotland on 17 May 1590 at the coronation of Anne of Denmark.
 He was later appointed Keeper of Liddesdale and Warden of the West March on the English border.

 Buccleuch was implicated in the troubles of his step-father, the rebellious Earl of Bothwell.
 He went abroad in September 1591, first travelling to Italy with the poet William Fowler.
 In November 1592 Buccleuch was allowed to return to Scotland from Flanders by the intercession of Anne of Denmark, at the request of the old Lady Ferniehirst.
 In 1594, Buccleuch was re-appointed Keeper of Liddesdale.

 In August 1594 he performed in tournament at the baptism of Prince Henry dressed as an Amazon.
 In January 1595 he influenced Anne of Denmark to intercede for the life of James Scott of Balwearie, an agent of the rebel Catholic earls.
 It was suspected an English Catholic agent, Nicholas Williamson, tried to meet him in March 1595.

 In April 1595 and in 1597 he raided Tynedale in England with 100 or 1,000 men.
 They killed at least 30 residents, and burnt houses at Thorneburn, Donkleywood, Stokoe, Hordley Hill House and others including the home of a widow, Catherine Dodd of Bruntbank, and caused damage valued at £191, and killed four members of the Charlton family at Bought Hill (now Charlton, Northumberland).